Liverpool 4-3 Salzburg: Salah spares Klopp's blushes after Reds defence goes AWOL at Anfield | Goal.com

 Salzburg deserve credit – Jesse March’s side are young and fearless, and few sides will commit as many men to attack on this ground this season – but it will worry Klopp how easily his side collapsed from 3-0.

 Even Virgil van Dijk, the Lord of the Manor, looked flustered.
-The Dutchman was turned inside out for Salzburg’s first goal, finished expertly by Hee-Chan Hwang.
+The Dutchman was turned inside out for Salzburg’s first goal, finished expertly by Hee-Chan Hwang, and admitted afterwards that he could perform "a lot better."

 Beside Van Dijk, Joe Gomez looked rusty as Joel Matip’s replacement.
-The England international was Van Dijk’s partner this time last year, but he will not be usurping Matip any time soon on this showing.
+The England international was Van Dijk’s preferred partner this time last year, but he will not be usurping Matip any time soon on this showing.
+Jamie Vardy will be licking his lips ahead of Leicester's visit on Saturday.

-He would argue he was left exposed by his midfield, with neither Gini Wijnaldum nor Jordan Henderson covering themselves in glory on the night, either.
+Gomez and Van Dijk would argue that they were left exposed by their midfield, with neither Gini Wijnaldum nor Jordan Henderson covering themselves in glory on the night, either.
+Fabinho, at times, was left fighting the tide alone.
+The Brazilian was good, but he can't do everything.

-Sadio Mane, against his former club, set them on their way in the ninth minute, playing a gorgeous one-two with Firmino to slide home.
+Sadio Mane set them on their way in the ninth minute, playing a gorgeous one-two with Firmino to slide home against his former club.

 Then Andy Robertson got in on the act, netting only his second goal for the club.
 Trent Alexander-Arnold provided the assist, one full-back to another.
 Assistant manager Pep Lijnders says that is “the dream” for Liverpool; it was realised here.